Gas vs. Wood Fire Pits: Pros, Cons & How to Decide

-Featured Images: Linear Gas Fire Pit in Carbon Steel by Fire Pit Art and DIY Round Wood Burning Fire Pit Kit by Travertine & More
+Featured Images: Linear Gas Fire Pit in Carbon Steel and DIY Round Wood Burning Fire Pit Kit

 Whether you're gathering friends for a summer barbecue or cozying up with family on a chilly evening, a fire pit can transform your outdoor space into a year-round haven.
-But when it comes to choosing the right fire pit, the decision between gas vs. wood fire pit options can be a puzzle.
-Each type offers distinct advantages and brings its own unique ambiance to your backyard.
+But when it comes to choosing between a gas vs. wood fire pit, the decision can be a genuine puzzle — each fuel type brings distinct advantages and a different ambiance to your backyard.

 Fire Surfer Steel Fire Pits